 ‘Haven’t you said that some companies have been using the Waterfall software development lifecycle templates so far’ – you may fairly ask.
 Yes, we did and that’s true.

-State-run, banking or medical software development projects implying close control and accountability to the client are rarely planned according to the Agile-oriented SDLC.
-Thus, an original Waterfall software development lifecycle template is still a solution for them, though its limitations haven’t gone anywhere in 2021.
-Price of a mistake during system development is very high here.
+State-run, banking, or medical software development projects implying close control and accountability to the client are rarely planned according to the Agile-oriented SDLC.
+Thus, an original Waterfall software development lifecycle template is still a solution for them, though its limitations haven’t gone anywhere in 2022.
+The price of a mistake during system development is very high here.

 By the way, if you’d like to know how to design a cheaper and more efficient system, stay on our blog to read TCO in Architecture Design: Questions to Ask and Mistakes to Avoid.